dimforge/nphysics.org/docs/index.md

     <big>**Event handling and sensors**</big>
     <span class="home_dummy_link">&nbsp;<i class="fa fa-external-link" aria-hidden="true"></i></span>
     <br>
-    Collision events can be retrieved so you can apply logic depending on the interaction between objects.
+    Retrieve collision events to apply logic depending on the interaction between objects.
-    In addition, a special type of collider exists: sensors.
-They won't interact physically with other objects but will generate events.
+    Use a special type of collider, sensors, which won't interact physically with other objects but will still generate events.
     </div>
     </a>
     </td>